practicaltas/ssbm-lua-core/README.md

 then use the core functions with `core.getRngSeed()` etc.

+A sample script has been added to `Sys/Scripts` which runs Pichu's BTT TAS WR (in both NTSC and PAL).
+It uses the core to make sure it only executes during Pichu's BTT, so you can leave it running and it'll only kick in after you start the run.
+This file uses a weird-looking format because I generated it with a separate Python script (since don't like writing long Lua scripts).

 ### Adding Screen Text

 To print the info text to your screen, add the following to your `.lua` file: